 Be sure to paint in the direction of the wood grain to avoid any lap marks.

 Be sure to allow adequate drying time between coats, as specified by the paint manufacturer.

 Allow the paint to dry for at least 24 hours before moving on to the next step.

-9. Prime and paint the doors and drawers
+9. Prep, prime, and paint the doors, drawers, and shelves

 10. Put back all the pieces

 Once all the paint is dry and you’re satisfied with the finish, reattach the hardware and reinstall the doors, drawer fronts, and shelves.